Dee4GitHub/angularjs-tdd-demo/0301_Test_Services_Inject/README.md

 This folder contains the latest code (as of 8th October 2015) for the Daniel Stern's TutsPlus Course - Angular for Test Driven Development.

-Further this folder contains code for the 2nd Chapter Scaffolding a testable Angular App - Lesson 05 Implementing a Simple Back End With Express
+Further this folder contains code for the 3rd Chapter Testing Angular Applications - Lesson 01 Testing Services With Inject and Module.

 Please feel free to dwonload and use the code for your learning or other responsible use.